kozistr/kozistr.github.io/_posts/2018-02-17-LKE-tut-null_dereference.md

 Linux Kernel Exploitation Tutorial - 1

-## ts;dr :)

-Today, i just gonna start to write tutorials about LKE in modern LK.

 ## Case

 Let's get down to the point, this time, i'll give an example code which has a NULL dereference vulnerability.